XiandaChen/QuRate/README.md

 In Step 3 above, choose a video from the QuRate list.
 This is the mode with QuRate enabled but without the frame rate output, intended for power evaluation without the potential power overhead caused by logging.

 # Power Measurements
-This section describes how to measure and compare the power consumption of "Default" and "QuRate" modes from the playlist.
-Please refer to the previous section for the steps to set up the player.
-Below are the details to set up the power monitor.
+This section describes how to measure and compare the power consumptions of "Default" and "QuRate" modes to demonstrate the effectiveness of QuRate in power-efficient VR streaming.

-1. Refer to the [guide](https://msoon.github.io/powermonitor/PowerTool/doc/Power%20Monitor%20Manual.pdf) of the power monitor tool to connect the smartphone and computer. **Make sure the smartphone is charged by the power monitor, not any cable.** The power monitor can be controlled by the power tool application on the computer.
+1. Refer to the tuide of the Monsoon power monitor (https://msoon.github.io/powermonitor/PowerTool/doc/Power%20Monitor%20Manual.pdf) to connect the smartphone and the computer. **Please ensure that the smartphone is charged by the power monitor, not any cable.**  The power monitor can be controlled by the power tool application on the computer.
 1. The setup requires modification to the battery system of the smartphone.
-It will be easier if the smartphone has a removable battery.
-The details can be found in [this link](https://mostly-tech.com/tag/monsoon-power-monitor/).
+It will be easier if the smartphone has a removable battery (we have tested and would recommend LG V20, Samsung S7, Moto G5, and LG G4).
+The details can be found here: https://mostly-tech.com/tag/monsoon-power-monitor/.
-1. Load the videos from the "Default" or "QuRate" list, with the same steps as introduced in previous section.
+1. Load the videos from the "Default" or "QuRate" list, with the same steps as described in previous section.
-1. Compare power consumption when playing the same video with different modes.
+1. Compare the power consumption when playing the same video under the Default and QuRate modes.

-* **NOTE**, power reduction is more obvious when the smartphone is constantly moving at high speed.
+* **NOTE**, according to the design of QuRate, power reduction is more obvious to observe when the smartphone is constantly moving at high speed.

 # Known Issue

-* Might not work for all browsers.
+* The system may not work with all browsers.
 The provided chromium browser apk has been tested to work.
-* The playback might fail if the video is entered when the phone is in horizontal mode.
+* The VR video playback may fail if the video is entered when the phone is in the horizontal mode.

 # License
 MIT